Are Air Purifiers a Waste of Money?

-If you’re shopping for an air purifier, you may be realizing that some kinds are spouting lots of claims.
-And some of those claims could appear too good to be true.
-So, it’s only typical that you may be wondering are air purifiers a waste of money.
+If you’re looking for an air purifier, you might be finding that some kinds are spouting lots of claims.
+And some of those claims might appear too good to be true.
+So, it’s only typical that you might be questioning are air purifiers a waste of money.

-They’re worthwhile, according to the EPA, as they’re an excellent method to better your Lodi residence’s indoor air quality.
-Modern houses are solidly sealed and heavily insulated, which is fantastic for energy efficiency, but not so excellent for indoor air quality.
+They’re useful, according to the EPA, because they’re a fantastic approach to better your Lodi residence’s indoor air quality.
+Modern homes are tightly sealed and heavily insulated, which is excellent for energy efficiency, but not so good for indoor air quality.

-Since updated homes don’t normally let in as much outdoor air as aging residences, irritants including dust, pet dander and cleaning products can accumulate in your home.
+Because updated houses don’t normally bring in as much outdoor air as older residences, pollutants such as dust, pet dander and cleaning products can build up inside.
 The result?
-Air that’s more contaminated than the outdoors, which is a problem if you are dealing with allergies, asthma or are vulnerable to respiratory irritation.
+Air that’s more contaminated than the outdoors, which is a problem if you struggle with allergies, asthma or are sensitive to respiratory irritation.

-Our indoor air quality pros at Tokay Heating and Air Conditioning can help you cut through the clutter and find the best home air purifier.
-Just give us a call at 209-257-3156 and we’ll be happy to assist you.
-Meanwhile, find out more about how air purifiers operate, their pluses and our advice to help you select the best air purifier.
+Our indoor air quality pros at Tokay can help you cut through the clutter and select the best home air purifier.
+Just contact us at 209-257-3156 and we’ll be happy to help.
+In the meantime, learn more about how air purifiers operate, their pluses and our advice to help you choose the right air purifier.

-Most home air purifiers rely on a fan to draw in air.
-Then, the air moves through one or more filters to catch contaminants before being sent out again.
+Most home air purifiers use a fan to collect air.
+Then, the air moves through one or more filters to catch irritants before being recirculated.

-These filters might have a charcoal filter, to eliminate odors, and a HEPA, or high efficiency particulate air, filter.
+These filters might include a charcoal filter, to remove odors, and a HEPA, or high efficiency particulate air, filter.
 A HEPA filter is at least 99.7% effective at filtering microscopic particles as little as .3 microns, including dust, pollen, mold and some bacteria.

-An air purifier can be movable and used to treat a single space.
-Or they can be added to your HVAC system, delivering effective filtration for your complete residence.
+An air purifier can be movable and used to treat one room.
+Or they can be installed inside your HVAC system, providing effective filtration for your total home.

-The EPA says it’s important to know that air purifiers can’t get rid of 100% of the contaminants from your house’s air.
-But when used in combination with an improved filter for your HVAC system, they can greatly decrease the concentration of indoor air pollution.
+The EPA says you should be aware that air purifiers can’t get rid of all the contaminants from your home’s air.
+But when used in tandem with a better filter for your HVAC system, they can significantly decrease the amount of indoor air pollution.

-Adding an air purifier to your residence can provide a lot of great health pluses.
-Here are just a few of them.
+Installing an air purifier in your residence can deliver many good health advantages.
+Here are just a couple of them.

-Air purifiers decrease pollutants in your residence, such as some of these typical triggers:
+Air purifiers decrease irritants in your residence, like some of these typical triggers:

 • Dust